 Cardiac Cath Technology Courses and Classes Overview

-Cardiac cath technology refers to technology used in cardiac catheterization, an invasive diagnostic and treatment procedure performed by inserting a tube through a blood vessel (artery or vein) to test heart function or clear arterial obstructions.
+Cardiac cath technology refers to technology used in cardiac catheterization, which is an invasive diagnostic and treatment procedure.
+Cardiac cath technicians help test heart function or clear arterial obstructions by inserting a tube through a blood vessel.
 Courses in cardiac cath technology are typically part of an associate degree program in cardiovascular technology and are offered by community and technical colleges.

 Anatomy and Physiology of the Cardiovascular System